 In August 2016, web site Simple Capacity posted a curious story (“Science Finally Confirms that People Absorb Energy from Others”) which subsequently went viral on a number of meditation or alternative health and science social media pages.

-The article is a reprint of something first written on 22 November 2012, and published on web site PreventDisease.com.
-That author’s main claim is well summarized by the first two sentences of the article:
+The article is a reprint of something first written on 22 November 2012 and published on the PreventDisease.com website.
+That author’s main claim was well summarized by the first two sentences of the article:

 A biological research team at Bielefeld University has made a groundbreaking discovery showing that plants can draw an alternative source of energy from other plants.
 This finding could also have a major impact on the future of bioenergy eventually providing the evidence to show that people draw energy from others in much the same way.